Building Your Personal Brand Identity: the Essentials not to Miss

 If your goal is to create a profitable personal brand, be sure to decide what you are going to sell to your target audience.
 This might be anything from coaching to fashionable purses with your name on them.
 Just ensure that your offer helps people solve a specific issue or achieve a specific result.

-Find a place for your content.
+Find a place for your content creation.
 This should not necessarily be a website.
-You can create a blog page on a blogging platform, a personal page on social media, etc. However, bear in mind that when compared to your own website, social media is less reliable since you can’t control their algorithms and politics.
+You can create a blog page on a blogging platform, a personal page on social media, etc. However, bear in mind that, when compared to your own website, social media platforms are less reliable since you can't control their algorithms and politics.

 Optimize your website and social media pages to match them with your brand.
 Add logos, use your unique color palette, create a compelling “About” page, and so on.